useidel/deck-sourcepackage/README.md

 I would like to cover that for DEB as well but this needs more research or a build plattform which provides the needed framework (offering Debian and allowing internet access during the build).

+Additional information: There as a [discussion](https://github.com/goreleaser/goreleaser/issues/3136) which pointed to [go2rpm](https://pagure.io/GoSIG/go2rpm) and [dh-make-golang](https://go-team.pages.debian.net/), respectively.
+This might be another way to go.